Pancreas and kidney transplants

 - An incision is made down the center of your abdomen.

-- The surgeon places the new pancreas and a small portion of the donor's small intestine into your lower abdomen.
+- The surgeon places the donor pancreas and a small portion of the donor's small intestine into your lower abdomen.

 - The donor intestine is attached to either your small intestine or your bladder, and the donor pancreas is connected to blood vessels that also supply blood to your legs.

-- Your own pancreas is left in place to aid digestion.
+- Your own pancreas is typically left in place to aid digestion.

 - If you're also receiving a kidney transplant, the blood vessels of the new kidney will be attached to blood vessels in the lower part of your abdomen.